Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 If we can answer Question \ref{Question: can we glue?}(a) (respectively \ref{Question: can we glue?}(b)) affirmatively we will say that \emph{we can complete $T$ on the left (respectively right)}.
 Notice that by symmetry we can complete $T$ on the left if and only if we can complete $D(T)$ on the right by taking $A=B^{\text{op}}$.

-In particular, if $T\cong D(T)$, then if we can answer Question \ref{Question: can we glue?} affirmatively, by Theorem \ref{thrm:fractsubcat} we conclude that the algebra $B \glue[D(I)][I] B^{\text{op}}$ admits an $n$-cluster tilting subcategory and similarly if we answer question 2.
+As a special case, let $T=\bigoplus_{k=1}^h M(i_k,j_k)$ be such that $T\cong\bigoplus_{k=1}^{h}M(h+2-j_k-i_k,j_k)$.
+This condition is equivalent to saying that viewing the indecomposable summands of $T$ as vertices in $\triangle(h)$, they are symmetric along the perpendicular bisector of the bottom line of the triangle.
+It follows that if we can answer Question \ref{Question: can we glue?}(a) affirmatively in this case, then the algebra $B \glue[D(I)][I] B^{\text{op}}$ admits an $n$-cluster tilting subcategory by Theorem \ref{thrm:fractsubcat}.
+A similar result holds if we can answer Question \ref{Question: can we glue?}(b) affirmatively.
 We illustrate this situation with an example.

 \begin{example} Let $A$ be given by the quiver with relations

 By Proposition \ref{prop:abutmentsquiver} there is a unique maximal left abutment, namely ${P(1)}_A=\qthree{1}[2][3]$.
 If we set $T^R_A=I^{\text{ab}}$ to be an injective right fracturing of $A$ and